What’s this recipe all about?

 Don’t get me wrong.
 I can get down with a funnel cake or two at a state fair (I wouldn’t trust somebody who couldn’t), but I’m team corn dog all the way.
 If I can get a little bit of sweet with my mostly savory treat, I’m a happy girl.

-Now that vibrant corn cobs are lined up in the produce section of my local supermarket, I’ve found myself wondering what to do with this abundant veggie.
+Now that vibrant corn cobs are lined up in the produce section of my local supermarket, waiting to be used in boundless summer recipes, I’ve found myself wondering what I myself should do with this abundant veggie.

 Let’s take a quick timeout for a ten-second fritter education.
 A fritter-cation, if you will.